reactjs/react-modal/README.md

 ### Body class
 When the modal is opened a `ReactModal__Body--open` class is added to the `body` tag.
 You can use this to remove scrolling on the the body while the modal is open.
+You can also pass a `bodyOpenClassName` to change the default class.

 ```CSS
 /* Remove scroll on the body when react-modal is open */